MML4379/MML4379/README.md

 ## Hi there 👋 - I'm MML.

-I code 🧑‍💻, make YouTube videos 🎥, and I'm pretty intelligent 🧠
+I code 🧑‍💻, make YouTube videos 🎥, and yes, I have a life.

 ### About me
 - 🔭 I'm currently working on my OS, MML ComputiOS